apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 ```
 > hadoop jar cloudstore-1.0.jar pathcapability fs.s3a.capability.directory.marker.aware  s3a://london/

 Probing s3a://london/ for capability fs.s3a.capability.directory.marker.aware

 Using filesystem s3a://london
 Path s3a://london/ has capability fs.s3a.capability.directory.marker.aware
 ```

-If the exit code of the command is 0, then the hadoop-aws release is safe to work with buckets where markers have not been deleted.
+If the exit code of the command is `0`, then the S3A is safe to work with buckets where markers have not been deleted.

 The same tool can be used to dynamically probe for the policy.